-Invention of fossil fuel powered vehicles brought about a big shift in our lives.
+An invention of fossil fuel powered vehicles brought about a big shift in our lives.
 Faster and convenient transportation has improved productivity and has led to accelerated growth in every sector.
-Focus is now shifting from manned to unmanned transportation.
+The focus is now shifting from manned to unmanned transportation.
 Research has really picked up in the past few years and unmanned vehicles are being used for a variety of critical applications.
 As the technology evolves, unmanned vehicles are expected to be replacing human-driven vehicles.

 UGVs: Driver-less cars, robots for reconnaissance, payload delivery and unmanned missions.